Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

-2. Now that the IP Repo has been added to IP Catalog, the IP can be instantiated on the IPI Canvas.
-In the Block Design “Diagram” tab, right click on the IPI Canvas and select “Add IP”.
+2. Now that the IP Repo has been added to IP Catalog, the IP can be instantiated on the IP integrator  Canvas.
+In the Block Design “Diagram” tab, right click on the IP integrator  Canvas and select “Add IP”.

 3. In the Search window type “wave” and select “wave_gen_v1_0”.
-This IP should now appear on the IPI Canvas:
+This IP should now appear on the IP integrator  Canvas:

     <img src="./media/image23.png"
  style="width:2.0625in;height:1.49904in" />  |